maxwellkenned/boilerplate-next/README.md

 # Boilerplate Nextjs

-These are boilerplates projects to be used by the team when starting a new project
+This is a boilerplate project to be used at the beginning of a new project

 ## What is inside?

 This project uses lot of stuff as: